XRPLF/xrpl-dev-portal/content/concepts/transactions/source-and-destination-tags.md

 ---
 html: source-and-destination-tags.html
 parent: transactions.html
+seo:
-blurb: Use source and destination tags to indicate specific purposes for payments from and to multi-purpose addresses.
+    description: Use source and destination tags to indicate specific purposes for payments from and to multi-purpose addresses.
 labels:
   - Payments
   - Accounts